15 October 1940 – 6 July 2005

 The rise of Satanam and his friends in the Faith was meteoric.
 In 1961, the year after accepting the Faith Satanam was elected to the Local Spiritual Assembly of Seremban.

 Satanam’s meeting with Hand of the Cause of God, Tarázulláh Samandari on 13 February 1961 at a special Get-Together that was arranged for the Malacca believers was of great significance in his Bahá’í life.
 Mr. Samandari was the only living Hand of the Cause of God to have attained the presence of Bahá’u’lláh.
 Mr. Samandari kissed both eyes of each and every believer present.
 Satanam recalled those kisses had brought an “unexplained feeling of spiritual ecstasy” to him.
 Satanam is reported to have said that his life was transformed to a large extent after meeting Mr. Samandari.
 Satanam was once again moved when Amatu’l-Bahá, with her own hands, served him and other believers lunch at the Sunshine Camp in Port Dickson on her first visit to Malaya in 1961.
 Satanam’s subsequent meetings with all the Hands of the Cause of God who had visited Malaysia during his lifetime had created a further impression upon him, that he had made it a goal in his life to lead a good Bahá’í life modeled along with the lives of the Hands of the Cause of God.
 And yet Satanam would be much associated with Dr. Muhajir, whom he greatly admired and respected.
 It was out of the boundless love he had developed for Dr. Muhajir that Satanam named one of his sons after Dr. Muhajir.
 Dr. Muhajir himself had a special liking for Satanam, in whom he was able to see the high potential.
 When Dr. Muhajir suggested the opening of the difficult East Coast of Malaya as early as 1960, Satanam immediately responded, which touched the heart of Dr. Muhajir.
-Heeding to the call of Dr. Muhajir, Satanam started his constant teaching trips to the most difficult east coast in 1960, that lasted until about 1966.
+Heeding to the call of Dr. Muhajir, Satanam started his constant teaching trips to the most difficult east coast in 1960, which lasted until about 1966.
 He used to travel on a motorcycle, often with Sabapathy to the East Coast, escaping death on the rough roads on a few occasions.

 On another occasion while traveling to the East Coast by car, Dr. Muhajir asked the car to be parked along the roadside and requested the believers to chant prayers.
 As none of the believers had brought along prayer books, he himself chanted the Tablet of Ahmad from memory.
 He then requested Satanam and the other Bahá’ís to memorize the Bahá’í prayers and read the writings every morn and eve.
 Within 4 days Satanam memorized the Tablet of Ahmad.
 While we are required to read the Writings each morning and evening, Satanam went one step ahead and read them at noon as well.
 He was already an avid reader of Bahá’í books and went for the latest arrivals in the Bahá’í bookshop.

 Satanam, at back row middle, with his peers at Seremban Bahá’í Center, 1962.
 At extreme left is Sabapathy.
 Yankee Leong at the extreme left in the front row.
-Second from right is R. Mariappan, and third from right is Isaac DCruz.
+Second from the right is R. Mariappan, and third from right is Isaac DCruz.

 At the domestic front, Satanam became highly obsessed with the carrying of the message of God to almost every estate within the state of Negeri Sembilan, and himself took a lead in organizing such teaching activities.
 He found true joy in the blessed field.
 In the year 1963 alone he went teaching almost every day in a week.
 Satanam grew up to be a prominent field worker, covering so many rubber plantation settlements.
 Satanam was able to converse very well in the English, Malay and Tamil languages, and endowed with this ability, he was able to reach all ethnic groups in Malaysia.
 He also became a good conductor of deepening classes and a Master of Ceremony for Bahá’í marriages.

 Outside the Seremban Bahá’í center, 1962.
-With arms folded L-R: Vasudevan from Malacca, Satanam and Isaac DCruz.
+With arms folded L-R: S. Vasudevan from Malacca, Satanam and Isaac DCruz.
 Mariappan is at the back of Isaac.

 Teaching in an estate, 1962.
-Alan Tan at extreme left, and Sabapathy at extreme right.
+Alan Tan at the extreme left, and Sabapathy at extreme right.
 Satanam is in the middle.

 The first National Bahá’í Convention in 1964 was an emotional moment for Satanam, of which he used to recall from time to time.
 Satanam was among several others who were moved to tears as the results of the election of the first National Spiritual Assembly were announced.
 He was further moved by the talks of Amatu’l-Bahá who represented the Supreme Body.
 Having emerged as a great field worker for the Faith in Malaysia, Satanam, barely a youth of 24 years was invited to give a talk on taking the Faith to the Indian laborers in the estates.
 Several of his suggestions from his talk was well noted and appreciated On a lighter note, on the second night of the Convention, Satanam and Vasudevan from Malacca sang the ‘The Ballad of Yankee’ to an old Tamil song tune, which Amatu’l-Bahá enjoyed very much.
 Amatu’l-Bahá enjoyed the cultural event so much that she commented in jest that she would come back to Malaysia to enjoy such presentations at future conventions.

 Satanam was a permanent participant at all kinds of Bahá’í gatherings, be they summer schools, winter schools, national conventions, regional and national gatherings.
-He believed that these gatherings not only generated much spirit but also formed a basis for building a Bahá’í community life.
+He believed that these gatherings not only generated much spirit but also formed a basis for building Bahá’í community life.

 Satanam was deeply committed to serving the aboriginal friends called the “Asli” people in the jungles of Malaysia.
 It was Dr. Muhajir who had made a personal request to Satanam to take the Faith to the Asli areas.
 In 1964, Satanam’s first Asli teaching began when he joined K. Krishnan to the Asli settlement in Fort Iskandar near Rompin town, state of Negeri Sembilan, where 5 accepted the Faith.
 From then onward Satanam teamed up with Vishnupatham and Isaac DCruz to take the Faith to several places such as Kuala Langat and Hulu Langat provinces in the state of Selangor, and several other villages in the state of Perak.
 This team made it a point to take along new-comers for Asli teaching.
 On many occasions, they had entered the jungles in Bidor area in the state of Perak and emerged in the town of Kuala Lipis in the state of Pahang, from where they would catch a bus to return to Seremban town.
 During school holidays this team was not to be seen in their homes as they were inside the jungles.
 Ensuring the re-election of the Assemblies was a great challenge for them.
 For a few years, they would enter the jungle on April 17 and return on April 25, after ensuring assemblies were re-elected.
 Satanam’s passion for teaching the Asli people was so strong that in 1967, the National Spiritual Assembly appointed him into what was called the Aborigine Committee, which from 1971 came to be called the National Asli Teaching Committee, with its base in Seremban.